Originally published March 7, 2016, at 2:31 p.m., updated August 9, 2018

-As a Foundation, we work directly with public jurisdictions to implement improved juvenile justice reforms.
-We focus on creating systems that use proven family-oriented interventions and lock up fewer kids through the Juvenile Detention Alternatives Initiative and work to reduce youth incarceration.
-However, change must occur at many levels, so we partner with a network of organizations that promote reforms and advocate for better youth and family outcomes.
-If you would like to join the movement to improve juvenile justice, consider connecting with the following national organizations or ones in the state or county where you live:
+As a Foundation, we work directly with public jurisdictions to implement juvenile justice reforms that actually improve the well-being of young people in the system.
+We focus on limiting unnecessary or inappropriate detention through the Juvenile Detention Alternatives Initiative® (JDAI).
+Based on JDAI's success, we expanded our juvenile justice work to include reducing youth incarceration in the system's "deep end."
+Because change must occur at many levels, we partner with a network of organizations that promote reforms and advocate for better youth and family outcomes.
+If you would like to join the movement to improve juvenile justice, consider connecting with the following national organizations or with state and local groups:

 Campaign for the Fair Sentencing of Youth